Hello!

 I'm Caylin.

 I currently work as a Graphic Design Consultant for ACLU SoCal and am a recent MSW graduate from Boston University.
-I am passionate about creating change within my community by creating visually appealing and accessible graphic work.
+I am passionate about creating change within my community through accessible and engaging art.

 M.S.W, Boston University (2020-2023)